Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

 Before the introduction of the Language Server Protocol, it was common for code editors to either only support syntax highlighting for its supported languages with very basic auto-completion and semantic understanding, or implement a full-fledged IDE environment for the language.

-Now, the responsibility of semantic understanding of the language has moved entirely to the language server, while the language client is responsible only for handling user interaction.
+Now, the responsibility of semantic understanding of the language has moved entirely to the language server, while the language client is responsible for handling user interaction.

 The goal is a system in which a new programming language only needs to implement a single language server, while a new code editor only needs to implement a single language client.
 In the best case scenario, any language server and language client can be used together (although in practice this is still not always the case).
 If we wanted to support $N$ programming languages for $M$ code editors, without the LSP we would need $N dot M$ implementations of language semantics.
 With the LSP, this number is reduced drastically to only $N$ language server and $M$ language client implementations.

-#cite(form: "prose", <lsp-spec>) describes the general setup: The client and server communicate via `jsonrpc 2.0` messages.
-These messages are mostly either of 3 types:
+#cite(form: "prose", <lsp-spec>) describes the general setup: The client and server communicate via #box[`jsonrpc 2.0`] messages.
+The three primary message types are:
 - _Notification Messages_
 - _Request Messages_
 - _Response Messages_